-Labour Law provides a comprehensive as well as critical account of the subject by a distinguished author team.
+Labour Law provides a comprehensive and critical account of the subject by a distinguished author team.
 Besides providing commentary and integrated materials, it fully equips students with the information they need for their course.
 Moreover, case studies show the law “in action”.
-Further, the text’s clear structure, logical chapter organisation, and uncluttered text design combine to make it essential reading.
+Further, the text’s clear structure, logical chapter organisation, and uncluttered design make it essential reading.

 HUGH COLLINS is a Professor of English Law at the London School of Economics.